-The results for the Michelin Guide Hong Kong Macau 2018, its tenth edition, were announced at the end of last year, with no significant changes, or surprises, to note.
+The results for the Michelin Guide Hong Kong Macau 2020, its 12th edition, were announced at the end of last year, with no surprises.

 This was not the case after the release of the first edition when there were many surprises about which restaurants in Macau had made it, and which had been excluded.

 Complaints were made that Michelin inspectors did not know how to assess Cantonese food, for example; and anyway, that the criteria for Cantonese food versus French food, for example, would be very different.

 This outcry, unfortunately, has created in Macau an aura of suspicion around the Michelin Guide, with several local industry members and commentators contacted convinced that it is easier to get stars in Asia than in Europe.

 Jean Alberti, a former restaurant owner in the US, and now a restaurant consultant in Hong Kong and Macau believe that a small number of stars may have been carelessly distributed at the outset, simply because there had to be a certain amount of stars in order to publish a credible guide in the first place.

 The number of stars has tripled in 10 years.

 Alberti thinks the Michelin Guide is now highly credible, with almost all the stars in Macau “worth it”.

 He takes the view that standards can reach such heights because of the monies available for investment.

 Value for money at Macau’s Michelin restaurants